Arm-Examples/.github/profile/Serial.md

 On microcontrollers, serial I/O messages (printf-style output) can be sent to a host PC in several ways.
 The most widely used are semihosting, UART, and RTT.
 Each method has different trade-offs in terms of speed, intrusiveness, hardware requirements, and suitability for production code.

-The CMSIS-Debugger supports with pyOCD and Segger J-Link server Semihosting and RTT.
+The Arm CMSIS Debugger extension supports (with pyOCD and Segger J-Link server) semihosting and RTT.
 For UART communication, a terminal program is used and no special debugger support is required.
 With Keil Studio, the Serial Monitor can be used to connect to all types of serial I/O messages.
 For more information, see [CMSIS-View documentation](https://arm-software.github.io/CMSIS-View/latest/index.html).

 ## Technology Overview